mrclay/WP_Shibboleth/shibboleth/readme.txt

 3. Assign users into WordPress roles based on arbitrary data provided by Shibboleth

 == Changelog ==

+= github version (2011-04-21) =
+ - more sane Multisite handling
+ - fix for multisite logins

 = version 1.4 (2010-08-30) =
  - tested for compatibility with WordPress 3.0